gphoto2 — command-line gphoto2 client

 In the download variant this can be used together with the

-to immediately postprocess
+--hook-script to immediately postprocess

 or display the images this can help a studio workflow.